Best Places to Go Apple Picking Near Boston

 Price: $20 for 1-peck bag (approx. 10-12 pounds), $40 for 1/2-bushel bag (approx. 20-24 pounds)

 If you are the eat-as-you-go type of apple picker, Boston Hill Farm is the place for you.
 September and October are prime time at Boston Hill for the Macintosh, Cortland, and Macoun apples, perfect for munching while picking.
 Along with the standard apple cider doughnuts, Boston Hill’s farm store has less traditional offerings like cinnamon doughnuts and sugar pumpkins (you can pick the real thing in their fields, too).
 After you’ve picked your fill, grab a scoop of Richardson’s ice cream and go hang out with the bunnies and sheep.
+And on the weekends, enjoy fall festivals on the weekends that include live music, a barbecue, and a petting zoo.

 Distance: 28.8 miles